mjknj18/Hawaii-Climate-Analysis/README.md

 #### Weather Station Analysis

-1. What are the most active weather stations by observation count?
+1. What are the most active weather stations based on observation count?
 2. What are the maximum, minimum, and average temperatures for the most active weather station?

 #### Temperature Analysis

-1. For the most active weather station, what are the most common temperature observations for the last twelve months on record?
+1. For the most active weather station, what are the most frequent temperature observations for the last twelve months on record?
-2. Are the averages of the recorded June and December temperature observations statistically significant?
+2. Are the monthly averages of the recorded June and December temperature observations statistically significant?

 #### Historical Analysis

 1. Given a set of start and end dates, what are the historical maximum, minimum, and average temperatures for the same date range one year prior?
 2. Given a set of start and end dates, what is the total precipitation for each weather station for the same date range one year prior?
-3. Given a set of start and end dates, what are the daily normal maximum, minimum, and average temperatures for the same date range for all years on record?
+3. Given a set of start and end dates, what are the daily maximum, minimum, and average temperatures for the same date range for all years on record?

 ### Climate API